 Lindsey Brannon is director and head of public finance for Neighborly.

-Ophir Bruck is a US Network Manager at the Principles for Responsible Investment (PRI), overseeing the PRI’s network and initiatives in the western US.
-Prior to joining the PRI, he was an Analyst at the University of California Office of the Chief Investment Officer, where he co-led the development and implementation of a responsible investment framework for the university system’s endowment, pension and working capital assets.
-Mr. Bruck was also an Energy Program Fellow at shareholder advocacy nonprofit, As You Sow, and a Senior Analyst at Croatan Institute, where he contributed to research on responsible and impact investing including the biennial US SIF Report on Sustainable, Responsible and Impact Investing Trends.
-He holds a B.S. in Society and Environment from the University of California, Berkeley.
+Ophir Bruck is a US network manager at the Principles for Responsible Investment (PRI), overseeing its network and initiatives in the western US.
+Prior to joining the PRI, he was an analyst at the University of California Office of the chief investment officer, where he co-led the development and implementation of a responsible investment framework for the university system’s endowment, pension and working capital assets.
+Mr. Bruck was also an energy program fellow at the shareholder advocacy nonprofit, As You Sow, and a senior analyst at Croatan Institute, where he contributed to research on responsible and impact investing,including the biennial US SIF Report on Sustainable, Responsible and Impact Investing Trends.
+He holds a B.S. in society and environment from the University of California, Berkeley.